nicoayamen/dicer/README.md

 Step into the world of tabletop RPGs with ***Dicer*** and let the adventures begin!

+## Project Description
+***Dicer*** is a web app that helps Players and Dungeon Master's connect with each other for future adventures!

 ## Features
 * Match with Players and Dungeon Masters